 * Competitive salary

-* Opportunity to join a growing, patient-focused team
+* Opportunity to join a growing, specialist practice with strong professional values

 Important Information: We endeavour to process your personal data in a fair and transparent manner.
 In applying for this role, Additional Resources will be acting in your best interest and may contact you in relation to the role, either by email, phone or text message.
 For more information see our Privacy Policy on our website.
 It is important you are aware of your individual rights and the provisions the company has put in place to protect your data.
 If you would like further information on the policy or GDPR please contact us.